ory/web/src/pages/blog/run-oauth2-server-open-source-api-security.md

 ## Refresh your OAuth2 Knowledge

-A OAuth2 Server, sometimes also referred to as an OAuth 2.0 Server, OAuth Server, Authorization Server, is a piece of software that implements network protocol flows which allow a client (piece of software) to act on behalf of a user.
+A OAuth2 Server, sometimes also referred to as an OAuth 2.0 Server, OAuth Server, Authorization Server, is a software system that implements network protocol flows that allow a client software application to act on behalf of a user.

-In plain english: When using [CircleCI](https://circleci.com) (the OAuth2 Client, you perform an OAuth2 Flow to grant CircleCI access to your repositories on GitHub (the OAuth2 Server, this would be ORY Hydra).
+For example when using [CircleCI](https://circleci.com) (the OAuth2 Client, you perform an OAuth2 Flow to grant CircleCI access to your repositories on GitHub (the OAuth2 Server, this would be ORY Hydra).
 GitHub will ask you what repositories you want to grant access to and if it is ok to grant other data